Less than $5 11th Grade Poetry Resources

 By Rigorous Resources for High School English

-• Literary Devices Glossary: A glossary with definitions and examples of the various types of figurative language, imagery, stanzas, and syntactic devices.
+Literary Devices Glossary: A glossary with definitions and examples of the various types of figurative language, imagery, sound devices, and syntactic devices.
 Many teachers already have a glossary of literary devices, but I'm providing this in case you need one.
 (2 pages)

-• Literary Devices Quizzes: Open each class with a quiz of 10 questions to assess whether your students can accurately identify the literary devices used in the poems from the homework packets: metaphor, personification, symbolism, imagery, alliteration, etc. The digital versions of the quizzes on Google Forms will grade every student's work and automatically generate a list of their scores.
-Answer keys included.
+Literary Devices Quizzes: Open each class with a quiz of 10 questions to assess whether students can accurately identify the literary devices found in poems from the packet: metaphor, personification, symbolism, imagery, alliteration, etc. Answer keys included.
 (4 pages).

-• Discussion Questions: This bundle features a list of discussion questions for the first poem in each of the homework packets.
-The discussion questions will ensure that every class discussion starts on a productive foot.
+Discussion Questions: This unit features a list of discussion questions for two poems in each of the two homework packets.
+The discussion questions will ensure that each class discussion is focused and productive.
 Every discussion question is grounded in concrete textual details and challenges students to arrive at lucid interpretive insights!
 The questions lend themselves to a range of different pedagogical uses: 1) to focus students’ thinking prior to beginning a discussion, 2) to prompt in-class writing, 3) to assign written reflections for homework, etc. Guaranteed to elicit student engagement and foster deep thinking!
 Answer keys included.
-(10 pages)
+(16 pages)

-• Quick Writes: The quick writes give students an opportunity to capture and refine the best ideas generated in the discussion.
+Quick Writes: The quick writes give students an opportunity to capture and refine the best ideas generated in the discussion.
 Quick writes can also help reticent students to gather their thoughts so they'll feel ready and eager to contribute.
 (4 pages)

-• Analytical Writing Assignment: Challenge students to take their interpretations one step further by writing an analytical paper on a poem of their choice.
+Analytical Writing Assignment: Challenge students to take their interpretations one step further by writing an analytical paper on a poem of their choice.
 The assignment sheet contains detailed instructions for how to generate a formalist analysis of a poem (analyzing how the poem's formal features contribute to its meaning).
 This kind of formalist analysis is exactly what students are asked to generate on the AP Literature exam!
 Sample paper included.
 (3 pages)

-This entire 44-page unit will come to you in two separate formats: Word *and* PDF.
+This entire 45-page unit will come to you in two separate formats: Word *and* PDF.
 Because the Word doc is fully editable, you'll be able to customize the materials to suit the skill levels of your students — year after year!
 If you don't have Microsoft Word, you'll still be able to access all of the materials as a PDF — which is easy to navigate and quick to print!
-Finally, as a free bonus, I'm including links to digital copies of every document in user-friendly platforms like Google Docs and Google Forms.

 My store is called “Rigorous Resources” because all of the resources contain rigorous content that will motivate students to engage in thought-provoking and productive discussions.
 Thank you for choosing “Rigorous Resources”!!